 Consider feeding your cats on a schedule that mimics the way they would eat if they were out on their own.
 To accomplish this, you would feed one meal in the morning at dawn and a second meal at dusk.
 While free feeding is convenient, meal-time feeding on a set schedule will give more control over what and how much your cat eats.

-Feeding your cat according to a schedule, at the same times and place each day, will train your cat to know when to expect her meals and less likely to demand food throughout the day.
+Feeding your cat according to a schedule, at the same times and place each day, will train your cat to know when to expect her meals and make him/her less likely to demand food throughout the day.
 Place the food in a quiet but accessible area on a clean surface away from litter pans.
 If you have more than one cat, providing each one with a separate food and water bowl will keep them from fighting over food.

 The amount of food needed for a cat depends on size, age, and level of activity.
 As a rule of thumb, A typical adult cat eats about 5.5 ounces of wet food and about two ounces of dry food per day or 24-35 calories per day per pound of body weight.
 A kitten needs approximately twice as much food per day as an adult cat.